project-ida/notes/Deep strong coupling.md

 When $\gamma_{\rm diss} \ll \omega_1,\omega_2 \lesssim \omega_{\rm coupling}$ , the coupling begins to dominate over everything else and we enter into a regime called "Deep strong coupling".
 Energy transfer between the two pendulums is so fast that it's almost instantaneous and so it's not possible to move one pendulum without the other - they act as a single rigid body.

-# A quantum example
+# Rabi model

-A canonical quantum example is a single two level system (TLS) interacting with a quantised field.
+A canonical quantum example is a single two level system (TLS) interacting with a quantised field often called the Rabi model.
 The Hamiltonian can be written as:

 $$
 H = \frac{\Delta E}{2} \sigma_z + \hbar\omega\left(b^{\dagger}b +\frac{1}{2}\right) + U\left( b^{\dagger} + b \right)\sigma_x